zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “To set boundaries,” however, means to have limits on what your children can do.
 That means, of course, there are things that th ey can’t do, and so the parent sets the rules – sets the boundaries – for the beha vior of his or her children.
 “To be strict” (strict) means to have a lot of rules or  rules that the person may consider very restrictive, that don’t allow him to do very much.
 “Strict” also has the idea of not making any exceptions to the rule.
 You have to follow the rule exactly as it is stated.

 The phrasal verb “to call for” means to require, to  need.
 So, Marla is talking about being stricter “if it’s called for” – if it’s requi red.
 She also mentions “easing up.”
-“To ease (ease) up” means to become more relaxed, t o be less strict.
+“To ease (ease) up” means to become more relaxed, to be less strict.
 It’s the opposite of “strict.”
 If your child “needs space,” your child wants to have more privacy, more opportunities to be alone without oth er people.
 So, all of these expressions together now: “It’s my job,” says Marla , “as a parent to set boundaries and be stricter if it’s called for and e ase up when my child needs space.”

 Carl says, “That’s all very insightful,” meaning th at all indicates that you have a deep understanding of this topic, “but you have som e time before all that comes into play, right?”
 The expression “to come into pla y” means to take place, to happen.
 Marla says, “My little Lucas is already fou r years old.
 Who knows when he might start hanging out with the wrong crowd and  being led astray?”
 Marla’s